Azure/azure-iot-sdk-c/readme.md

   - Authentication is limited to SAS keys on iOS.
 No certificate-based authentication is officially supported.
   - The Device Provisioning Client is not supported on iOS.
 Only the Azure IoT Hub device client is supported.

+For a more complete iOS experience including the two missing features above, please see our sample native Swift library built on top of the Embedded C SDK [here](https://github.com/Azure-Samples/azure-sdk-for-c-swift).

 ### Linux